Sam-3l/Sphere-To-Spare/README.md

 Before you dive into action, make sure you have Python and Pygameinstalled on your system.
 If not, follow the installation steps below.

 ## Installation
-1. Clone this repository to your local machine using `git clone https://github.com/your-username/your-game.git`
+1. Clone this repository to your local machine using `git clone https://github.com/Sam-3l/GameVerse.git`
-2. Navigate to the project directory: `cd your-game`
+2. Navigate to the project directory: `cd GameVerse`
 3. Install the required dependencies: `pip install pygame`

 ## Usage